 More often than not, business leaders say creativity is of high importance when hiring.
-The arts are about critical thinking, solving and re framing problems and facts in ways that reveal insights and opportunities.
+The arts are about critical thinking, solving and re-framing problems and facts in ways that reveal insights and opportunities.
 Music, creative writing, drawing and dance provide skills sought by employers of the third millennium.
 In fact 72% of companies that give to the arts recognize that it stimulates creative thinking, problem solving and team building.

-The arts are essential to the health and vitality of neighborhoods, cities, states and our nation.
-They enhance community development, create jobs, spur urban renewal, attract new businesses, draw tourism dollars, and create an environment that attracts skilled and educated workers.
+Art enhances community development, creates jobs, spurs urban renewal, attracts new businesses, and draws tourism dollars.
 Nationally, the nonprofit arts and culture industry generates $135.2 billion in economic activity every year—$61.1 billion in spending by organizations and an additional $74.1 billion in event-related spending by their audiences.

 Providing tickets to events, museum memberships and other arts experiences is the perfect way to inspire employees and/or say “thanks” to your best customers.
 In fact, studies show that millennials who frequently participate in workplace activated volunteer activities are more likely to be proud, loyal and satisfied employees.
 Take the first step towards pARTnering with us...